ByteWelder/Tactility/README.md

     // Widgets are auto-removed from the parent when the app is closed }

-extern const AppManifest manifest = {
+extern const tt::app::Manifest manifest = {
     .id = "HelloWorld",    // Used to identify and start an app .name = "Hello World", // Shown on the desktop and app's toolbar .type = TypeUser,